thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 $ ls -l /etc/tedge/operations

 drwxr-xr-x 2 tedge tedge 4096 Jan 01 00:00 az
+drwxr-xr-x 2 tedge tedge 4096 Jan 01 00:00 aws
 drwxr-xr-x 2 tedge tedge 4096 Jan 01 00:00 c8y
 ```

-From the above you can see that there are two cloud providers supported by `thin-edge.io`.
+From the above you can see that there are three cloud providers supported by `thin-edge.io`.
 The directories should be readable by `thin-edge.io` user - `tedge` - and should have permissions `755`.

 To list all currently supported operations for a cloud provider, run: